bnm3k/search_pipeline_builder/README.md

         ...
 ```

-For **keyword-based search**, also known as lexical search, DuckDB's
+For **keyword-based search**, also known as lexical search, there are two base
+searchers: DuckDB and Tantivy:

+For DuckDB, DuckDB's
 [Full Text Search Extension](https://duckdb.org/2021/01/25/full-text-search.html),
 abbreviated as FTS, is used.
 To create a DuckDB FTS base searcher, provide the
 connection: